-Ensure that the sand or gravel for concrete is sourced from an agreed borrow pit location on village land (avoiding sensitive areas, agricultural land etc.), or from a local quarry with an environmental permit issued by the Department of Environmental Protection and Conservation (DEPC).
+Ensure that the sand or gravel for concrete is sourced from an agreed borrow pit location on village land (avoiding sensitive areas, agricultural land etc.), or from a local quarry or borrow pit with a quarry permit and, for large scale sites, an environmental permit issued by the Department of Environmental Protection and Conservation (DEPC).
 Waste should be reused in the village or transported to the local landfill.